Blacksuan19/init.nvim/README.md

   plugin settings

-- **Disabling CoC Plugins:** comment out the plugin from `coc_global_extensions` variable and then uninstall it via `:CocUninstall` plugin name
+- **Disabling CoC Plugins:** comment out the plugin from `coc_global_extensions` variable and uninstall it via `:CocUninstall` plugin name

 - **Installing CoC plugins:** open `:CocList` and search for marketplace, you can find all available plugins here